r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

 As of revision r8876, blocks of Ruby code can now be directly inserted into the resource scripts.
 This turns resource scripts into a generic automation platform for the Metasploit Framework.

-**WARNING: Before you can run a resource script, you need to identify the required parameters that need to be configured for the script to run**
+<blockquote>WARNING: Before you can run a resource script, you need to identify the required parameters that need to be configured for the script to run</blockquote>

 #### [!]
 [Jump to article index](https://github.com/r00t-3xp10it/hacking-material-books/blob/master/metasploit-RC%5BERB%5D/metasploit_resource_files.md#metasploit-resource-files)